shanep/shanep.github.io/docs/cs155/course-introduction.md

 Before we get started learning about Git, we need to introduce basic terminal usage.
 You will primarily be using the terminal to interact with Git in this class.
-While you can do most basic git operations using a Graphical User Interface (GUI), advanced operations will require you to use the terminal.
+While you can do most basic Git operations using a Graphical User Interface (GUI), advanced operations will require you to use the terminal.
 We will leverage the integrated terminal of VSCode to interact with Git.